 Jade Flinn is the nurse educator for the Biocontainment Unit.
 As the nurse educator of the BCU, Jade’s role focuses on the BCU’s ability to safely and efficiently activate by maintaining staff specialty training and unit operations.
 She has planned and executed multiple large-scale exercises that drill various aspects of BCU response and activation including transport coordination, clinical care, and incident command communications.
 Jade developed an operational tool, the BCU Readiness Scale and Checklist, to identify activation gaps and published findings that have spurred a greater and clearer focus on the BCU’s high-consequence infectious disease preparedness that inform unit and hospital procedures.
 She has trained in specialty nursing care including critical care and neurosciences since 2012.
 Jade is a teaching center faculty member for the Johns Hopkins Hospital CPR office and delivers ACLS certification classes for a multidisciplinary group of staff including the emergency department, critical care and transport staff.
 She was also a lead in disseminating skills and initiating projects inspired by her training with the Mindful Ethical Practice and Resilience Academy (MEPRA) in an effort to promote meaningful recognition and gratitude in an effort to address and reduce burnout for her nurse peers.
 She earned her bachelor's degree in nursing from Johns Hopkins University in 2011, and her graduate degree in Leadership in Nursing Education from Notre Dame of Maryland University in 2019.

-Andrew Michalek is the program manager for the BCU.
-In this role, he is responsible overseeing the day-to-day operational aspects of the unit, both the state and federal financial reporting mechanisms, contract negotiation, and staff recruitment.
+Andrew the Program Manager for the Biocontainment Unit (“BCU”) and the Division of Hospital Medicine at Johns Hopkins Hospital.
+Within the BCU, he is responsible overseeing the day-to-day operational aspects of the unit, both the state and federal financial reporting mechanisms, contract negotiation, and staff recruitment.
 In addition, he serves as the project director of the JHH BCU Covid-19 Project ECHO, a collaborative effort with frontline hospitals across ASPR Region III.
-Concurrent to the above, Andrew works closely with Region III partners and is heavily involved with the strategic growth and development of the BCU throughout the region.
+Further, Andrew works closely with Region III partners and is heavily involved with the strategic growth and development of the BCU throughout the region.
+Within the newly formed Division of Hospital Medicine he coordinates surge staffing in response to the COVID-19 pandemic and works alongside division leadership to create a robust hospitalist division capable of meeting the demands and stringent standards of Johns Hopkins Hospital.
 Prior to working at Johns Hopkins, Andrew was a human rights caseworker at Justice Centre-Hong Kong where, in addition to advocating for clients, he spearheaded public health outreach and trained corporate partners in gathering testimony from vulnerable populations.
 Andrew holds a bachelor’s degree in corporate finance from Saint Mary’s University in San Antonio, Texas, a Juris Doctorate from City University of Hong Kong School of Law, and his Master’s in Health Administration from the Johns Hopkins Bloomberg School of Public Health.

 Christopher Sulmonte serves as project administrator for the BCU.
 In this role, he is responsible overseeing financial, educational and administrative coordination both inside the BCU and with external partners.
 Christopher also acts as primary program coordinator for the Maryland Ebola and Other Special Pathogens Training Program, which as of January 2020 has trained over 150 frontline healthcare workers at over 20 Maryland facilities the concepts of identify, isolate and inform as well as general recommendations for personal protective equipment.
 In additional to his programmatic activities, Christopher works closely with external partners including the Maryland Department of Health, to maintain communication, coordination and readiness.
 His past work experience include a position at the Center for Resuscitation Sciences at Beth Israel Deaconess Medical Center.
 Christopher received his bachelor's degree in chemistry from Boston College in 2014, and his master's in health administration in 2018 from the Johns Hopkins Bloomberg School of Public Health.